-The Health Information Technology Advisory Committee (HITAC) asked the Health IT for the Care Continuum Task Force (HITCC TF or TF) to provide recommendations on health IT supporting pediatric care and practice settings; data segmentation for privacy; and, input on a request for information on how health IT can support the treatment and prevention of opioid use disorder (OUD).
+The Health Information Technology Advisory Committee (HITAC) asked the Health IT for the Care Continuum Task Force (HITCC TF or TF) to provide recommendations on: health IT supporting pediatric care and practice settings; data segmentation for privacy; and, input on a request for information on how health IT can support the treatment and prevention of opioid use disorder (OUD).
 This transmittal offers these recommendations, as informed by the deliberations among the Task Force subject matter experts.
-We appreciate the opportunity to work on these issues and hope that the results will be of value to HITAC and ONC.